DannyBen/runfile-tasks/README.md

 ```

-Requiring the task packs does not make the available in your Runfile
+Requiring the task packs does not make them available in your Runfile
 immediately.
 You need to activate any of the tasks you want as described
 below.